 It doesn’t matter if it’s a day camp or an all-summer camp: Your kids will be under the care of someone else, and there will be chances where a negligent person could fail to keep them safe.
 It’s no different than a daycare center, where children don’t go overnight but can still be at tremendous risk if not looked after carefully.

-Camps needs to have the correct safety gear for the activities they promised they will perform.
+Camps need to have the correct safety gear for the activities they promised they will perform.
 It would be pretty egregious to take kids out on a boat without life jackets, and fortunately, safety regulations are so well known on that subject that we’re not aware of anyone who has done that.
-You should be more concerned about games of tackle football played without helmets and pads.
+You should be more concerned about the games of tackle football played without helmets and pads.